 Interest Rate in Australia averaged 4.05 percent from 1990 until 2021, reaching an all time high of 17.50 percent in January of 1990 and a record low of 0.10 percent in November of 2020.
 This page provides - Australia Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

 Interest Rate in Australia is expected to be 0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Interest Rate in Australia to stand at 0.10 in 12 months time.
-In the long-term, the Australia Interest Rate is projected to trend around 0.25 percent in 2021 and 0.50 percent in 2022, according to our econometric models.
+In the long-term, the Australia Interest Rate is projected to trend around 0.10 percent in 2022, according to our econometric models.